 Today marks the first of 6 TOK Tuesdays posts that briefly explores various nuances and concepts associated with each of the May 2020 TOK prescribed titles.
 In each of these posts, I will offer some specific suggestions on how students might productively begin to attack each title.

-A separate, detailed “TOK Titled Assistance” video for each of the 6 prescribed titles will be available on Ideas Roadshow’s IBDP Portal as of October 28 where many more concepts will be explored, complete with specific examples drawn from our extensive collection of TOK resources that are part of our database.
+A separate, detailed “TOK Titled Assistance” video for each of the 6 prescribed titles is available on Ideas Roadshow’s IBDP Portal where many more concepts are explored, complete with specific examples drawn from our extensive collection of TOK resources that are part of our database.